Understanding the Premium on Grayscale Products like GBTC, ETHE, ETCG, LTCN, BCHG, etc

 - Nav to Premium Convergence (premium is decreasing) = Bearish / Becoming Oversold.
 Again, like RSI, a low RSI is a sign of bearishness, but also a hint that a correction to the upside is coming.

-See the pictures below for a better idea of what I mean.
+See the pictures below for a better idea of what I mean by the above.

 "The GBTC Premium Explained" contains information about the following Cryptocurrencies: